 International students who are applying from outside or within Canada and are granted a study permit will not be refunded under any circumstances.
 If any tuition fee is paid in advance, it can only be refunded when the student submits their refusal letter from Immigration, Refugees and Citizenship Canada (IRCC).
-Canada College of Education ONLY accepts the refusal letter from IRCC.
+Don Mills Career College ONLY accepts the refusal letter from IRCC.
 As soon as a student is granted with their study permit, (regardless to if he/she comes to Canada or not) we are unable to provide you with a refund.
 The tuition fees are non-transferable.

 International and local students can transfer from other schools to DMCC and receive a Letter of Admission for immigration purposes.
 Students can register and receive our discounted package.
 Students who are dismissed will not be eligible for a refund.
 International students who wish to change schools are required to notify us 30 days prior to departure.
 The first month of study will be non-refundable regardless to the student is attending classes or not.
 If you choose to withdraw from DMCC, we will require proof that your VISA status is lawful.
 You are required to show your Boarding Pass if you are leaving Canada earlier than anticipated.
 Alternatively, if you are attending another academic institution, you are required to re-apply for a new study permit and you must provide DMCC with valid documentation to demonstrate your eligibility to stay in Canada.
 Students who have applied through an agent are required to contact their agent for information on any possible refund process.